 When the best execution obligation applies and Jefferies are executing or receiving and transmitting orders in relation to financial instruments on behalf of a client, Jefferies will take all sufficient steps to achieve the best possible result for the client.
-This means that Jefferies is required to have in place policies and procedures that are designed to obtain on a consistent basis the best possible outcome for execution of client orders, subject to and considering the nature of the client orders, the priorities placed on Jefferies in filling those client orders, and the nature of relevant marketsJefferies will ensure that clear instructions are received from clients on the relevant aspects of an order that Jefferies execute on a client's behalf, so that where there is a legitimate reliance for best execution, Jefferies will comply with its best execution obligations.
+This means that Jefferies is required to have in place policies and procedures that are designed to obtain on a consistent basis the best possible outcome for execution of client orders, subject to and considering the nature of the client orders, the priorities placed on Jefferies in filling those client orders, and the nature of relevant markets.
+Jefferies will ensure that clear instructions are received from clients on the relevant aspects of an order that Jefferies execute on a client's behalf, so that where there is a legitimate reliance on us for best execution, Jefferies will comply with its best execution obligations.

-In taking all sufficient steps, Jefferies will look to achieve the best balance across a range of sometimes conflicting execution or routing factors.
+In taking all sufficient steps, Jefferies will look to achieve the best balance across a range of sometimes conflicting execution factors.
 This does not mean achieving the best outcome for every individual client order, but the best possible outcome on a consistent basis.
-Jefferies is not required to ensure best execution for individual trades.

-In extreme volume and volatile situations, trading venue system (or broker system) constraints may (depending upon the client's instruction) require automated trading systems to be switched off and/or electronic routing to be suspended in favour of manual execution.
+In extreme volume and volatile situations, trading venue system constraints may (depending upon the client's instruction) require automated trading systems to be switched off and/or electronic routing to be suspended in favour of manual execution.
 Such events lead to further execution delays and increased market volatility.
 Clients should be aware that in such volatile markets, especially at or near the close of a standard trading session, an order may be executed at a substantially different price from the quoted bid or offer or the last reported trade price at the time of order entry.
 In addition, an order may only be partially executed or may be executed in several shapes at different prices; and opening prices may differ significantly from the previous day's close.